hn/linkplay-a31/README.md

 ## Series 1: C.8064.01 amplifier board

-Series 1 has a rectangular label (8x5 cm) and must be opened from bottom.
+Series 1 has a rectangular label (8x5 cm) and can be opened from bottom of the speaker enclosure.
 It consists of a WiiMu A21 WiFi module (MT7620A MCU) and a C.8064.01 amp board.
 No research has yet been undertaken with this model.

 ## Series 2: C.AP8064.05 amplifier board

-Series 2 has a square label (8x8 cm, with "Serie 2" printed on it) and must be opened from behind, the screws are hidden behind the edges of the label.
+Series 2 has a square label (8x8 cm, with "Serie 2" printed on it) and can be opened from the back of the speaker enclosure, the screws are hidden behind the edges of the label.

 The WiFi speaker plays a particularly annoying welcome message ("Geniesse WiFi Musik" in german) when you